-Once you get out and took a look at what people were doing; what you won’t see is random tagging or scrawls.
+However, once you get out and take a look at what these artists are actually creating you won’t see random tagging or scrawls.
 What you will see are drawings that are true art.
-They are even possibly a new art form.
-The range of subjects was extraordinary.
-The colors ran the gamut from muted to violently fluorescent.
-Even though Toronto has beautiful graffiti throughout the city, this famous Toronto graffiti street has become a famous tourist attraction.
+The range of subjects is extraordinary.
+The colors run the gamut from muted to violently fluorescent.
+Even though beautiful graffiti can be found throughout the city, this street has become a famous tourist attraction.

 Graffiti and Street Art